 Shortly, one can say that cryptography is about protecting the content of messages, steganography is about concealing its very existence.

 Steganography methods usually do not need to provide strong security against removing or modification of the hidden message.
-Watermarking methods need to to be very robust to attempts to remove or modify a hidden message.
+Watermarking methods need to to be very robust to attempts to remove or modify watermarks.